 Camping is fun for the whole family, what’s even more fun than camping is camping at night!
-Whether you are in tents or in an RV, the object is to get out into nature, and enjoy activities with family and friends.
+Whether you are in tents or in an RV, the object is to get out into nature, and enjoy fun camping activities with family and friends.

 When the sun finally dips below the horizon the fun is just beginning.
 Whether you are exploring in the dark, hanging out around the campfire, or stuck indoors out of the rain, we have activities to make your camping experience memorable.
+Spend quality time and enjoy camping in a whole new way!

 Camping Activities at Night

 - Night Hikes- Hiking at night is really fun.
 When the light of day fades and the stars come out, the wilderness takes on a whole new air.
 The shadows and silhouettes of rocks and trees add a spooky feel.
 The sounds of owls, and other night creatures are everywhere, and your world is compressed down into the light of a headlamp.
+Take a night walk your next time camping.
+Bring along a few glow sticks for safety.

 - Flashlight Tag/ Hide and Seek- playing the age old game of hide and seek in the dark with flashlights adds so much.
-The darkness allows many more places to hide, and the beam of the flashlight acts as the tag
+The darkness allows many more places to hide, and the beam of the flashlight acts as the tag.

 - Star Gazing- star gazing can ONLY be done at night.
 While most of us live in areas where many of the stars in the night sky are not visible, camping in the wilderness does not usually have this limitation.
 Stars by the millions are on display and waiting to be gazed at.
 Drop a blanket on the ground or lie back in your chair and enjoy the wonders of the night sky.
 Check out your night sky here.